Your birth at North Mid

 North Middlesex Maternity Department understands the importance of having the right support for women during their pregnancy journey.
 We are reviewing this on a regular basis, and we are now able to support / welcome two consistent birth partners with you into our Labour Ward, Birth Centre, Induction of Labour.
 On the Maternity Ward we have now advanced to 24hr visiting for one designated birth partner.

 This can be a member of your family, a friend, a doula, Birth Companion or an independent midwife.
-We need to keep everybody safe.
 All birth partners must follow these rules and any other instructions from staff, at all times:

 • Birth partners will be given a wrist band which they must always wear.
 Any damage to the band may delay access.
 Do not swap the band with another person.